 - Community Disability Alliance Hunter is a user-led disability support organisation run for a by people living with disability and their families.
 Membership is free.

 - PDCN (Physical Disability Council of NSW) runs Peer Support Networks around New South Wales for people living with physical disability.
-Find out more.
+Check out their peer groups here.

 - IDRS (Intellectual Disability Rights Network) runs a number of Peer Support Networks in and around Sydney for people living with intellectual disability and mothers living with intellectual disability.
 Find out more.